beetsuu/WhatDoYouWantFromMe/README.md

 I’d also like to make an Android version eventually, so yeah—

-Get and play it here: https://beetssu.itch.io/whatdoyouwantfrommegoddamnit
+Get and play it here:

+<iframe frameborder="0" src="https://itch.io/embed/4972398" width="552" height="167"><a href="https://beetssu.itch.io/whatdoyouwantfrommegoddamnit">What-Do-You-Want-From-Me-Goddamnit by Beetssu</a></iframe>